-In addition to creating payments for individual customers using SlimPay’s Web API, you can also process direct debits for many customers simultaneously by depositing a CSV file in your SFTP folder.
+In addition to creating payments for individual customers using SlimPay’s REST API, you can also process direct debits for many customers simultaneously by depositing a CSV file in your SFTP folder.
 This means you can collect dozens, hundreds or even thousands of payments in a single operation!

 Please note: The documentation below is for processing batch SEPA direct debit payments only, using our v2 file format.
 To inject files for payment orders using v1 format, refer to our remittance file documentation for the appropriate file structure.

 If your SlimPay account is configured with creditor entities, all batch direct debit orders must be injected using the v1 format.

 In order to deposit a CSV file into your SFTP folder, the file must contain:

 - Information about you, the merchant

 - The number of transaction items to be expected in the file